[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Gvoudzon found himself member to this new Kforuz splinter group.

-The Aegzaeng is weaker than the Kforuzeng, it's fleet older and smaller, totaling ten ships in the 300 displacement ton range.
+The Aegzaeng is weaker than the Kforuzeng, its fleet older and smaller, totaling ten ships in the 300 displacement ton range.
 The Aegzaeng is more equipped for ground operations rather than missions requiring space superiority.

-The nature of interstellar communication - that the speed of communication is dependent on the rate of transportation - poses a problem for any interstellar entity.
+The nature of interstellar communication—that the speed of communication is dependent on the rate of transportation—poses a problem for any interstellar entity.
 Simple coordination of activity between the Kforuzeng and the Aegzaeng is a considerable obstacle.

 Just after the Aegzaeng split from the Kforuzeng, Gvoudzon was sent to Tsu Thoezhou (which, translated literally, means Honor Gate), the premier school for emissaries in the Vargr Extents.
 He became a member of the Zhosokh Urs (translated, means the well-respected ear), and, upon graduation, had his right ear clipped as is the tradition of this brotherhood of professional emissaries (thus, the name of the brotherhood).